-Accessing TeraStation Data from your PC
+Accessing TeraStation Data from a PC

-From the Tools pull-down menu, select Map Network Drive.
-Choose a drive letter from the Drive: pull down menu.
-To specify the folder to map, either find it with Browse or enter \\TeraStation\Name\share\name in the Folder: field, where TeraStation\Name is your TeraStation's hostname and share\name is the name of a folder on your TeraStation.
+From the TeraStation's Root Directory screen (see page 15), click the Tools pull down menu and select Map Network Drive; Map Network Drive will run.
+Select the drive letter you would like to map from the Drive: pull down menu.
+Enter \\TeraStation_Name\share_name in the Folder: field, where TeraStation_Name is the TeraStation Name set on page 13 and share_name is share (if you're mapping to this preconfigured folder) or the name of another shared folder that you set up on page 38.
+You may browse for a shared folder by pressing the Browse button and searching through the Entire Network and then the Microsoft Windows Network.
 Check the Reconnect at logon checkbox to have Windows connect to this mapped drive everytime it starts.
 When finished, press the Finish button.
-Your share is now mapped to a drive letter.
+TeraStation is now mapped to a drive letter.